cuvva/backend-hiring/pricing-engine-go/README.md

 We typically give the user a price for every duration of cover we offer, letting the user pick the duration that makes sense for them.
 Take a look at the "Calculator" sheet and familiarise yourself with how the total price a user pays is calculated.

+A few notes worthwhile mentioning:
+- We do not intend you to read, parse and use the Excel spreadsheet we provided.
+This is only provided to communicate the model.
+Feel free to copy the factors into a structure you find appropriate for the exercise.
+- We expect you to think about scalability of the model and factor it into the design of the application.

 #### Task 2  - Accept details about a user